Snap on veneers are a relatively new dental trend.

-Snap-On Smile is a branded product from DenMat.
-It is produced using a dentist prescription and is not included as a Snap On Veneer unless explicitly mentioned.
+Snap-On Smile is then a similar but different product.
+It is a branded product from DenMat.
+It is produced using a dentist prescription and is not referred to as a snap on veneer unless explicitly mentioned.

 The biggest difference is that snap on veneers are a removable option solution.
 They are attached and removed from the teeth by yourself at home.

 Traditional dental veneers are a permanent solution that requires a dentist to bond them to your natural teeth.
-In Australia traditional veneers are made by qualified Dental Technicians.
-The labs that they work for have certain regulation requirements.
+Traditional veneers are made by qualified Dental Technicians who are registered with the General Dental Council (in the UK).